rcullito/ground/README.md

 ### n? - predicates

-`n?` signals a subsequent predicate that will pass through the result of the prior expression if true, and  nil for the entire form if false
+`n?` signals a predicate that will pass through the result of the prior expression if true and return nil for the entire form if false

 ```clojure
 (n-> 6